-With the completion of the Spin-Off, the Company expects that its role in and the significance to it of these matters will be substantially reduced.
+With the completion of the Spin-Off, the FTC Dismissal and the ECJ Decision, the Company believes these matters are substantially concluded.

-Federal Securities Class Actions.
+Federal Securities Class Actions

 On November 11, 2023, the first of three securities class action complaints was filed against Illumina and certain of its current and former executive officers in the United States District Court for the Southern District of California.
 The first-filed case is captioned Kangas v.
 Illumina, Inc. et al., the second-filed case is captioned Roy v.
 Illumina, Inc. et al., and the third-filed case is captioned Louisiana Sheriffs' Pension & Relief Fund v.
 Illumina, Inc. et al. (collectively, the "Actions").
 The complaints generally allege, among other things, that defendants made materially false and misleading statements and omitted material facts relating to Illumina's acquisition of Grail.
 The complaints seek unspecified damages, interest, fees, and costs.
 On January 9, 2024, four movants filed motions to consolidate the Actions and to appoint a lead plaintiff ("Lead Plaintiff Motions").
 On April 11, 2024, the Court issued an order consolidating the Actions into a single action (captioned in re Illumina, Inc. Securities Litigation No. 23-cv-2082-LL-MMP), and appointed Universal-Investment-Gesellschaft mbH, UI BVK Kapitalverwaltungsgesellschaft mbH, and ACATIS Investment Kapitalverwaltungsgesellschaft mbH as lead plaintiffs. (the "Lead Plaintiffs").
 On June 21, 2024, the Lead Plaintiffs filed a consolidated amended complaint.
 The amended complaint alleges that GRAIL, in addition to Illumina, and certain of their respective current and former directors and others violated sections 10(b) and 20(a) of the Securities Exchange Act and SEC Rule 10b-5 in connection with Illumina's acquisition of GRAIL and disclosures concerning the same.
+GRAIL has an indemnification obligation for certain current and former directors and officers involved in the matter pursuant to indemnification agreements entered into by these individuals and GRAIL.
+On September 13, 2024 the plaintiffs further amended the complaint.
 The Company denies the allegations in the complaints and intend to vigorously defend the litigation.
 In light of the fact that the lawsuits are in an early stage, the Company cannot predict the ultimate outcome of the suits.